Helping underserved students start their careers in life sciences with paid summer internships.

 Enter Project Onramp

-The four leading life science organizations—MassBio, MassBioEd, Massachusetts Life Sciences Center, and Life Science Cares—have joined forces to connect passionate, high-achieving four-year college students with paid internships of up to 12 weeks.
+The five leading life science organizations—MassBio, MassBioEd, Massachusetts Life Sciences Center, MBI, and Life Science Cares—have joined forces to connect passionate, high-achieving four-year college students with paid internships of up to 12 weeks.
 Across the state, leading companies will collectively be reserving a minimum of 75 internship slots for our Life Science Scholars Program in summer 2021.

 Ready to make a difference?